Andrew Kreisberg

 Andrew Kreisberg (born April 23, 1971) is an American former television writer, producer and comic book writer.
-He is best known as the creator of the television series The Flash, Arrow, Supergirl and Legends of Tomorrow.
+He is best known as the co-creator of the television series The Flash, Arrow, Supergirl and Legends of Tomorrow.

 Personal life and education

 Kreisberg graduated from the Boston University College of Communication in 1993.
 Kreisberg is Jewish.

 Career

 Television

 His first job was on the short-lived animated sitcom Mission Hill.
 He has written for several other series including: Justice League, The Simpsons, Hope & Faith, Boston Legal, Lipstick Jungle, Eli Stone, The Vampire Diaries, Star Wars: The Clone Wars, My Family, and Warehouse 13.

 In November 2015, Kreisberg signed a multi-year deal with Warner Bros.
 Television, through which he would continue to develop new projects as well as remain the sole showrunner of The Flash, co-showrunner of Supergirl (along with Ali Adler), and executive producer on Arrow and Legends of Tomorrow.
-In November 2017, his position with Warner Bros. was terminated.
+In November 2017, his position with Warner Bros. was terminated due to allegations of sexual harassment.